plumbblake/trevordmiller-website/pages/blog/end-to-end-tests/index.md

 ### But e2e tests are horrible, disgusting, dreadful pieces of garbage

 e2e tests have historically been awful.
 They tend to be sluggish and brittle.
 They tend to break easily and eat away at valuable developer time.
 Most teams either don't write them or write them with distaste, like forcefully taking a pill you think will be good for you.
-But there is a better way! _cue infomercial music_.
+But there is a better way!

+_cue infomercial music_

 ### Using Puppeteer instead of Selenium